2021 Men's T20 World Cup Europe Qualifier

 The 2021 ICC Men's T20 World Cup Europe Qualifier was a cricket tournament that was played as part of qualification process for the 2022 ICC Men's T20 World Cup.
 The sub regional tournaments were scheduled to take place in June and July 2021 in Finland and Belgium, with the regional final taking place in October 2021 in Spain.
 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 men's matches played between member sides from 1 January 2019 onwards.
 Therefore, all the matches in the Regional Qualifiers were played as Twenty20 Internationals (T20Is).

 However, in May 2021, after several postponements due to the COVID-19 pandemic, the sub-regional qualifiers were cancelled.
 As a result of the sub-regional qualifiers being cancelled, Italy, Germany and Denmark qualified from Groups A, B and C respectively, based on their positions in the ICC Men's T20I Team Rankings as of 30 April 2020.
-Jersey won the Regional Final, with Germany finishing in second place on net run rate, with both teams advancing to the Global Qualifiers.
+Jersey won the Regional Final, with Germany finishing in second place on net run rate, with both teams advancing to the 2022 ICC Men's T20 World Cup Global Qualifier A or 2022 ICC Men's T20 World Cup Global Qualifier B.